 I think these Dutch pancakes are way easier than making regular pancakes.
 For one thing, they are all ready at the same time, so no making batches and keeping them warm so everyone can eat at one time.
 And they take no more (or maybe less) time to make than regular pancakes (and that includes making the blueberry sauce!!).

-Cook’s Notes for Mini Dutch Pancakes
+Cook’s Notes for Mini Dutch Pancakes with Warm Blueberry Sauce

 For those that are following along on my Dutch baby journey, you may have noticed that the sweet and savory dutch babies have different batters.
 This one (my favourite for sweet Dutch pancakes), is pleasantly custardy, which is delicious warm and a nice complement to the fruit.